 “The courses at DeVry helped me to gain the necessary knowledge I need to succeed.
 One of DeVry's dedicated internship advisors helped me to secure a position with Deloitte!
 My experiences thus far have been interesting and irreplaceable.
 I am ecstatic about where my career will take me in the future!”

-With one of our tech program degrees, you can prepare for a number of exciting career fields.
+With one of our on-site or online technology degrees, you can prepare for a number of exciting career fields.
 You can be confident that the tech-enabled, real-world skills you’ll develop in any of our technology programs can prepare you with a solid foundation in a variety of important topics.

-What can I learn in the engineering and information sciences areas of study?
+What can I learn in the Technology Area of Study?

-These courses span a broad range of topics related to information technology, computer science, network systems and more.
+These courses within our technology programs span a broad range of topics related to information technology, computer science, network systems and more.
 Your particular coursework will depend on the field of study you choose as well as any degree specialization you pursue.
-Examples of core learning areas for engineering and information sciences students can range from database development and analysis, to information systems security, to web game development and beyond.
+Examples of core learning areas for technology students can range from database development and analysis, to information systems security, to web game development and beyond.

 What technology courses are offered at DeVry?